 - Being digitally literate helps you to better engage with information.
 You will be able to discover information more effectively, critically evaluate the information you have found, and reference this information accurately.

-- It’s easier than ever to access information from sources which are unsound or unaccountable.
+- In the age of AI, social media, and fake news it’s easier than ever to access information that is unsound or unaccountable.
 Understanding this information environment can help you become a better informed and more confident citizen in wider life.

 The 3 core areas

 Each area of digital and information literacy has three levels: beginner, intermediate, and advanced.
 These broadly correspond to the years of an undergraduate degree.

 As you progress through your degree and grow as a researcher you should become competent with the activities listed for each level.
 If you feel you need guidance with any of them, sources of help are listed at the bottom of this page.

 Finding information to support your academic work.

 - Beginner: Making use of digital and non-digital information through guided reading and independent discovery.
 Recognising different types of information from a reading list or a list of search results.